elsiklab/gwasviewer/README.md

 * useYAxis - Shows a y-axis bar.
 Default: true
 * style->color - A color callback for the variables
 * style->label - A string or callback for the feature label.
+* scoreFun - A function to give the score for the graph.
+Default: "function(feature) { Math.log(feature.get('score')) }", can define similar in config file

 Note for style->label: Can be useful to only show labels above a certain score, e.g.